stefanjudis/pwt-workshop/lessons/01-tooling/02-recording-tests.md

 # Record your first PWT test
 > Get a headstart with `codegen`.

-Playwright provides invaluable "test recording" functionality.
-It's also known as `codegen`.
+Playwright provides invaluable "test recording" functionality called `codegen`.
 ## Record tests via the `playwright` command

+Kick off a new `codegen` session with `npx playwright codegen`.

 ```bash
 $ npx playwright codegen https://danube-web.shop/
 $ npx playwright codegen https://your-site.de/
 ```

-Click around in the browser that just opened and see how your PWT script develops automatically.
+Click around in the opened browser and see how your PWT script develops in the Playwright inspector automatically.

 ![Record tests via codegen](../../assets/01-02-recording-with-codegen.png)